geerlingguy/ansible-role-ntp/README.md

 The package to install which provides NTP functionality.
 The default is `ntp` for most platforms, or `chrony` on RHEL/CentOS 7 and later.

+    ntp_daemon: [various]

+The default NTP daemon should be correct for your distribution, but there are some cases where you may want to override the default, e.g. if you're running `ntp` on newer versions of RHEL/CentOS.

     ntp_config_file: /etc/ntp.conf

 The path to the NTP configuration file.
 The default is `/etc/ntp.conf` for most platforms, or `/etc/chrony.conf` on RHEL/CentOS 7 and later.